Herderin's approach is to use the best materials nature has to offer, and let nature speak for itself.

 Our work is not a trend to us: this is who we are and want for ourselves, and are fortunate that we can also provide it to others.
 It is a slow process we continue to improve with your support.

 Herderin clothing is made from wool, hemp, organic cotton, and hypoallergenic silk.
 Our mission is to source as local as possible.
 When that is not possible, such as is the case for silk, we source as considerately as possible.

 In the case of hemp, laws have only recently liberated hemp production for textiles in some areas of the United States, and therefore we also source fair-trade hemp.

-Herderin fabrics are treated like food: we want it fresh, high quality, and as direct to the purveyor as possible.
-We are not interested in manipulating the fabric too much, as we believe that the beauty and bold nature of Earth materials are able to speak for itself.
+Herderin fabrics are treated like food: we want it fresh, high quality, and as direct from the purveyor as possible.
+We are not interested in manipulating the fabric too much, as we believe that the beauty and integrity of Earth materials are able to speak for themselves.
 We honor the material rather than wanting to mask or change it to be of fashion.

 Handwoven cotton has inconsistent characteristics that only can be achieved through the hand-weaving process.
 The result is imperfect, one-of-a-kind pieces where no two are ever alike.
 Soft as a cloud, lightweight and breathable.
 Our handwoven cotton is organic, pre-washed and pre-shrunk prior. to production.
 It is creamy in color and has specks of light brown throughout.

 Handwoven organic cotton is naturally biodegradable, yet is durable for years of enjoyment.
 Our handwoven organic cotton is one of the few textiles we work with that is not domestically grown and processed.